bogdanbatica/tranzactii/README.md

 Material used in the tests:
 - Database server: Oracle XE (limited to using 2 CPU from the 1.8 GHz processor, 2 GB of RAM and 12 GB of disk space)
 - Application server: Ryzen 5700U (8 cores, 16 threads, 1.8 GHz base frequency), 32 GB RAM.
-- Bandwith between the two: 100 Mbps in a local network
+- Bandwidth between the two: 100 Mbps in a local network

+Example of results:

-Results of 10 single-thread runs with N = 10000 rows:
+10 single-thread runs with N = 10000 rows:
 - one-statement: average duration 31.913 seconds, minimum 31.204, maximum 32.654
 - Spring-JDBC: average duration 41.303 seconds, minimum 39.956, maximum 44.402
 - MyBatis: average duration 41.778 seconds, minimum 41.090, maximum 42.606